 Most people think they need to go through a special certification program to become an herbalist, but that’s actually not true.
 With enough dedication and discipline, you can get a solid herbal education on your own.

 The trick with self-study is to find reputable resources.
 Blogs, social media accounts, podcasts, and YouTube can sometimes give great information, but can also lead you astray with inaccurate claims.
 It all depends on the source.

-Your best bet is to read quality herbal books first, then supplement with things you might find online so you can better sort through the information you come across.
+Your best bet is to read the best herbalism books first, then supplement them with things you might find online so you can better sort through the information you come across.

 If I could recommend just one herbal book to someone who really wants to learn, it would be Medical Herbalism by David Hoffmann.
 It’s meatier than your typical herbs-for-beginners book but still written in a way that the average person can understand.